Don’t apply to another job until you’ve asked yourself these questions.

 Have I customized my resume and cover letter?

 You can also copy and paste the job description and your resume into JobScan.co to identify the most frequently used resume keywords and see how your application measures up.
-Click on the following link for more tips on how to avoid the resume black hole.

 Does my online presence support my career story?